MiikaRitokangas/SpedenSpelit/README.md

 ## Project's goals

 The goal of the project is to implement a microprocessor application that monitors its surroundings with the help of sensors, and controls the hardware connected to the microprocessor based on the signals from the sensors.
-With the addition of learn basic skills of project work and documentation
+With the addition of learn basic skills of project work and documentation.

 ## Project's topic – Speden Spelit